jmetso/tasklist/ansible/README.md

 ### Procedure

+1. Stop and remove service
-1. Create installation directory and needed subdirectories
+2. Delete installation directory and it's contents
-2. Copy configuration file
-3. Copy jar file
-4. Install and start service

 **Note** Installation playbook assumes that there is a built jar available in the target folder in the project root.